Table of Contents

 At ShipBob, our team of logistics experts specializes in transforming supply chain velocity using industry best practices and strategies.

-After connecting your online store to ShipBob, ShipBob’s automatic order processing assigns incoming orders to be fulfiled in the fulfilment centre closest to that order’s destination.
+After connecting your online store to ShipBob, ShipBob’s automatic order processing assigns incoming orders to be fulfilled in the fulfilment centre closest to that order’s destination.
 With dozens of fulfilment centres across the country and multiple international locations, this drastically reduces shipping costs and times for merchants.

-Every ShipBob fulfilment centre runs on the same warehouse management system, meaning that orders are fulfiled efficiently, accurately, and quickly everywhere.
+Every ShipBob fulfilment centre runs on the same warehouse management system, meaning that orders are fulfilled efficiently, accurately, and quickly everywhere.
 Our warehouses also employ extensive automation to further optimise operations, including automatic SKU reorder point notifications so that you always have time to replenish your inventory.

 To speed up last-mile logistics, ShipBob empowers merchants to offer reliable and affordable 2-day shipping by negotiating bulk shipping discounts with carreirs, distributing inventory across the country, and utilising air and freight shipping.